XLSForm/xlsform.github.io/xlsform-standard.md

 | signature  | Used with **image** questions for mobile clients only, signature allows you to trace your signature into your form.      |
 | draw       | Used with **image** questions for mobile clients only, draw allows you to sketch a drawing with your finger on the mobile device screen. |

-A tutorial XLSForm with all of the appearance attributes in this table is available [here]().
+An XLSForm with all of the appearance attributes in this table is available [here](https://docs.google.com/spreadsheets/d/159tf1wNeKGRccgizZBlU3arrOM--OpxWo26UvZcDEMU/edit?usp=sharing).

 ### Settings Worksheet
 Earlier we hinted that there were additional sheets besides the **survey** and **choices** sheet to include with your XLSForm.
 The **settings** sheet is optional, but it allows you to further customize your form, including encrypting your form or setting an overall style theme to your form, among others.